andrew/ultimate-awesome/README.md

 - [awesome-devrant](https://github.com/devRant-Community/awesome-devrant) - A curated list of awesome devRant projects, libraries, software and resources.
 - [awesome-maker](https://github.com/digitalhackerspace/awesome-maker) - A curated list of awesome Maker Resources.
 - [awesome-survival-analysis](https://github.com/einatboro/awesome-survival-analysis) - Resources for Survival Analysis.
-- [awesome-distributed-computing-projects](https://github.com/en3r0/awesome-distributed-computing-projects) - This is a list of Free Software which contribute resources to a distributed network.
 - [awesome-static-digital-libraries](https://github.com/hardyoyo/awesome-static-digital-libraries) - Delightful Static Digital Library projects and resources.
 - [awesome-neural-reprogramming-prompting](https://github.com/huckiyang/awesome-neural-reprogramming-prompting) -  A curated list of awesome adversarial reprogramming and input prompting methods for neural networks since 2022.
 - [evil-and-not-wholly-awesome-firefox](https://github.com/Hunter-Github/evil-and-not-wholly-awesome-firefox) - [deprecated since Mozilla turned evil] A list of resources for and about Mozilla Firefox.